wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.3.9 =
+* 	List of old CSV files created in order to prevent security problems.
+* 	Created a button to delete this files directly in the plugin, you can delete one by one or you can do a bulk delete.

 = 1.3.8 =
 * 	Fixed a problem with iterator in columns count.
 Thanks to alysko for their message: https://wordpress.org/support/topic/3rd-colums-ignored?replies=1